 Ranthambhore National Park

-Situated at the junction of the Aravalli and the Vindhya ranges.
-Ranthambore is one of India's conservation success stories.
-Since becoming one of the original 11 areas under Project Tiger in 1973, the park has recovered much f its previous natural glory, proving that, with careful management, a once wooded area which has been reduced to arid scrub can be restored.
+Situated at the junction of the Aravalli and the Vindhya range, Ranthambore is another famous park for tiger safari in India having one of India’s conservation success stories.
+Since becoming one of the original 11 areas under Project Tiger in 1973, the park has recovered much of its previous natural glory, proving that, with careful management, a once wooded area which has been reduced to arid scrub can be restored.